nasa/HyperCP/README.md

 Each HyperOCR collects data at unique time intervals and requires interpolation for inter-instrument comparison.
 Satlantic ProSoft 7.7 software interpolates radiometric data between radiometers using the OCR with the fastest sampling rate (Sea-Bird 2017), but here we use the timestamp of the slowest-sampling radiometer (typically Lt) to minimize perterbations in interpolated data (i.e. interpolated data in HyperInSPACE are always closer in time to actual sampled data) **(Brewin et al. 2016, Vandenberg 2017)**.
 Each HyperOCR radiometer collects data in a unique set of wavebands nominally at 3.3 nm resolution.
 For merging, they must be interpolated to common wavebands.
 Interpolating to a different (i.e. lower) spectral resolution is also an option.
 No extrapolation is calculated (i.e. interpolation is between the global minimum and maximum spectral range for all HyperOCRs).
 Spectral interpolation is by univariate spline with a smoothing factor of 3.
 **(API: https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.UnivariateSpline.html)**

+Optional spectral plots of Es, Li, and Lt of L3 data can be generated.
+They are saved in ./Plots/L3.

 *{TO DO: Include selections for various ocean color sensor bands, and use spectral response functions from those instruments to weight HyperSAS data spectrally to those wavebands.}*

+##### SeaBASS File and Header

+To output SeaBASS formatted text files, check the box.
+A subfolder within the L3 directory will be created, and seperated files made for Li, Lt, and Es hyperspectral data.

 A linked module allows the user to collect all of the information from the data being processed and from the processing configuration (as defined in the Configuration window) for use in automatically creating SeaBASS headers and data files.
-The module is launched by selecting the New, Open, or Edit buttons to create, select, or edit a SeaBASS header configuration file, which is automatically stored in the ./Config directory with a .hdr extension.
+The module is launched by selecting the New, Open, or Edit buttons in the Configuration window to create, select, or edit a SeaBASS header configuration file, which is automatically stored in the ./Config directory with a .hdr extension.
 Instructions are given at the top of the new SeaBASS Header window that launches when the Edit button is pressed.
 Within the SeaBASS Header window, the left column allows the user to input the fields required by SeaBASS.
 Calibration files (if they have been added at the time of creation) are auto-populated.
 In the right hand column, additional header fields can be auto-populated or updated from the Configuration window additional comments can be added, and the lower fields are autopopulated from each data file as it is processed.
 To override auto-population of fields, enter the desired value here in the SeaBASS Header window, and save it.

 **When updating values in the Configuration window, be sure to apply those updates in the SeaBASS Header by editing the header through the module, selecting the 'Update from Config Window' button, and saving the header file.**